Reports and findings

 report download TV segment

 The company by-line of 'first-party data with cutting-edge technology to power businesses into the future' indicates that their income stream comes from supplying data to businesses.
-An interesting insight into their methods is given from paidforsurveys.com.
+An interesting insight into their methods is given from paidfromsurveys.com.

 The 'Report' released by 'FARE' makes no mention of a selection process.
 It just says that they 'commissioned Pure Profile to conduct polling of Australians.'

 When you hear the word 'poll' you automatically think of people being stopped on the street and asked questions.
 But no!
 Pure Profile selects 1,000 people from their subscribers by an algorythm that isn't stated.
 Also the actual request given to Pure Profile is not stated.
-All their report reveals is that they instructed Pure Profile to 'ask Australians about their support for health warnings on alcoholic products.'
-(Perish the thought that they indicated any preference for what the survey would conclude.)
+All FARE's report reveals is that they instructed Pure Profile to 'ask Australians about their support for health warnings on alcoholic products.'
+(Perish the thought that they indicated any preference for what the survey should conclude.)

 Considering the organisations involved, the methodoligies and the unstated factors, the ABC's lead statement that 'Australians overwhelmingly support a plan to introduce health warnings on wine bottles and beer cans' starts to look like blatant misinformation.